hashicorp/vault/website/source/docs/agent/caching/index.html.md

 configuration will be overridden if the request already has a token attached, in which case, the token present in the request will be used to forward the request to the Vault server.

--> **Note:** In Vault 1.1-beta1, if the request doesn't already contain a Vault token, then the `auto-auth` token will be used to make requests.
-However, the resulting secrets from these `auto-auth` token calls are not cached.
-This behavior will be changed so that they get cached in the upcoming versions.
-To test the caching scenarios in 1.1-beta1, please make login requests or token creation requests via the agent.
-These new tokens and their respective leased secrets will get cached.

 ## Cache Evictions